okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 ## Hub and spoke connection configuration with OAuth 2.0

-You can push user and group information from a spoke (source) org to a centralized hub (target) org with OAuth 2.0 by performing the following configuration:
+You can push user and group information from a spoke org to a centralized hub org with OAuth 2.0 by performing the following configuration:

 1. In each spoke org, [add an instance of the Org2Org app integration](#add-an-org2org-app-integration-in-a-spoke-org) and save the generated JSON Web Key Set (JWKS) public key.
 2. In the hub org, [create an OAuth 2.0 service app](#create-an-oauth-2-0-service-app-in-the-hub-org) for each spoke org with the corresponding Org2Org app JWKS public key.
 For each hub-org service app (the OAuth 2.0 client), [assign admin roles](#assign-admin-roles-to-the-oauth-2-0-service-app) and [grant allowed scopes](#grant-allowed-scopes-to-the-oauth-2-0-client).